Learning Outcomes

 This article has covered the following key knowledge points:

-- Completion involves dating and exchanging the lease and counterpart, paying initial rent/premium, and handing over possession.
+- Completion involves dating and exchanging the lease and counterpart, paying initial rent/premium, and handing over possession; completion is commonly effected under the Law Society Code for Completion by Post.

-- Apportionments for rent and outgoings are calculated based on the completion date.
+- Apportionments for rent and outgoings are calculated based on the completion date; retentions may be agreed where figures are estimated.

-- SDLT (England) or LTT (Wales) is payable by the tenant on the premium and NPV of the rent, with strict deadlines (14/30 days).
+- SDLT (England) or LTT (Wales) is payable by the tenant on the premium and, where applicable, the NPV of the rent, with strict deadlines (14/30 days).
+The effective date may be earlier than completion if the lease is substantially performed.

-- Failure to register a registrable lease means it takes effect only in equity.
+- Failure to register a registrable lease means it takes effect only in equity, exposing the tenant’s interest to priority risks.

-- Leases between three and seven years can be noted on the landlord's registered title.
+- Leases between three and seven years can be protected by notice on the landlord's registered title (AN1/UN1).
+Express easements in short/medium leases should be registered so they operate at law.

-- Notice of completion and any new mortgage must often be served on the landlord/management company.
+- Notices of completion and any new mortgage/charge are often required to be served on the landlord/management company; notices of underleases are commonly required under headleases/licences.

 Key Terms and Concepts